 There was something about this kind of weather that vexed me.
 Or, if I was being honest, brought back memories better left in the past.
 Either way, I was not going to sleep any time soon.
 With a frustrated sigh, I turned toward the long meeting table in the room, prepared to review my speech.

-But someone was sitting there at the table, watching me silently.
+But someone sat there at the table, watching me silently.

 Instead of revealing how startled I was, I lowered myself into a chair across from her.
 “Why are you still awake?”